rpousa/Flexric_EWOC/README.md

 #### 1.1.3 (opt.)
 Flatbuffer encoding
 We also provide a flatbuffers encoding/decoding scheme as alternative to ASN.1.
-In case that you want to use it  follow the instructions at https://github.com/dvidelabs/flatcc and provide the path for the lib and include when selecting it at `ccmake ..` from the build directory
+In case that you want to use it  follow the instructions at [FlatBuffers Compiler and Library in C](https://github.com/dvidelabs/flatcc) and provide the path for the lib and include when selecting it at `ccmake ..` from the build directory

 ### 1.2 Download the required dependencies